JimmieKJ/unrealTournament/README.md

 **Windows:**

-Be sure to have [Visual Studio 2013](http://go.microsoft.com/?linkid=9832280) installed.
-You can use any desktop version of [Visual Studio 2013](https://msdn.microsoft.com/vstudio/), including the free version:  [Visual Studio 2013 Express for Windows Desktop](http://go.microsoft.com/?linkid=9832280).
+Be sure to have [Visual Studio 2015](https://www.visualstudio.com/vs-2015-product-editions) installed.
+You can use any desktop version of [Visual Studio 2015](https://www.visualstudio.com/), including the free version called Community 2015.

 You need [DirectX End-User Runtimes (June 2010)](http://www.microsoft.com/en-us/download/details.aspx?id=8109) to avoid compilation errors.
 Most users will already have this, if you have ever installed DirectX runtimes to play a game.